pooooz/laboratory-works/README.md

 - FoAaP - Fundamentals of Algorithmization and Programming
 - Numerical Methods - Numerical Methods

-Eighth and ninth in Fundamentals of Software Engineering are here: https://github.com/pooooz/session-results
+Eighth and ninth labs in Fundamentals of Software Engineering are here: https://github.com/pooooz/session-results